Learning the school language

-In Zug and Cham, for example, the older children are grouped together in two age-mixed classes (one group ages 8-10 and another ages 10-12).
-In Zug these classes are in two different schools but in Cham they are on the one site.
+In Zug and Cham, for example, older children are grouped together in two age-mixed classes (one group ages 8-10 and another ages 10-12).
+In Zug these classes are in two different schools but in Cham they are on one site.

 Luzern also has separate mixed-age immersion classes but, as not every school runs its own, children from different areas have to travel to the school offering Aufnahmeklassen.

 Other cantons, such as Zurich, either outsource German classes to a language school (the cost being covered by the municipality) or put children into regular classes but give them extra German lessons.
 Some of the larger Zurich municipalities might also operate their own immersion classes.